dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

 want to know more about the different processing steps up to this point.

 ..
 Note::
-    The data for this tutorial are currently only available for users at diamond on BAG training.
+    To obtain the data for this tutorial you can run :samp:`dials.data get vmxi_proteinase_k_sweeps`.
+If you are at Diamond Light Source on BAG training then the data are already available.
     After typing :samp:`module load bagtraining` you'll be moved to a working folder, with the data already located in the :samp:`tutorial-data/ccp4/integrated_files` subdirectory.
 The processing in this tutorial will produce quite a few files,